jayarehart/EC-Bootcamp-SE/Reducing/Engaging the Design Team.md

 - **Simplification**: how can key results be communicated effectively?
 - **Storytelling**: identify how design decisions made by others will impact other systems.
 - **Levers**: emphasizing the levers available to reduce structural embodied carbon, and their relative magnitudes, is key to enabling conversation.

+An example of a clear presentation of results for a typical bay study from BuroHappold, published by IStructE in 2020: [Embodied carbon: structural sensitivity study](https://www.istructe.org/resources/case-study/embodied-carbon-structural-sensitivity-study/).

 # Navigation
 Return: [[Home]]